 Fortunately, whether your GPA is just a bit off the mark or well below the competitive level, there are steps you can take.

-Pursuing a medical degree abroad might be a viable option for you.
+Pursuing a medical degree outside the U.S. or Canada might be a viable option for you.
 The required GPA is often lower than the U.S. average and in some programs, the MCAT is not required.
 Courses are often taught by U.S. academic physicians with clinical rotations in the U.S. But if you do decide to attend an international medical school, realize that you will have to contend with many different challenges – from language barriers to culture shock – that could affect your studies.

-Probably the biggest challenge for international medical graduates is securing a residency program after completing medical school.
-Only 50.9% of IMGs match to PGY1 programs, although the Educational Commission for Foreign Medical Graduates reports a consistent increase in this number over the past decade.
-I’ve worked with many successful IMGs over this same time period.
-What sets them apart is that they make up for any lack in their initial qualifications by working harder than the average medical student.
+I’ve worked with many successful IMGs and found that what sets them apart is that they make up for any lack in their initial qualifications by working harder than the average medical student.
 They’re heavily involved in university activities, community healthcare initiatives, and international competitions.
-And significantly, they’re the ones who can express the advantages of their non-US medical education, including resourcefulness and the deep grounding in diagnoses that comes from doing without modern diagnostic equipment.
+And significantly, they’re the ones who can express the advantages of their non-U.S. medical education, including resourcefulness and the deep grounding in diagnoses that comes from doing without modern diagnostic equipment.

 If you’re interested in an international program, do your research.
 Some Caribbean programs such as Ross University, St. George’s University, and the American University of the Caribbean have consistently high placement rates.
 Israeli programs like Sackler and Ben-Gurion have partnerships with American programs; likewise, the University of Queensland has an attractive option for U.S. students.
 And Ireland’s Atlantic Bridge program, although quite competitive, is flexible in its approach to the GPAs of qualified American and Canadian students.